Use this guide to understand warehousing services, prioritize service level agreements, and choose the right warehouse partner for your business.

 When searching for the right warehouse for your business, it’s important to vet potential partners according to the right criteria.
 Prioritize the following criteria will ensure that you find a long-term partner to support your business goals.

 Ware2Go’s warehousing solution combines a nationwide, distributed warehouse network with best-in-class fulfillment technology, including an integrated WMS to support multichannel sales and any transit mode.
-To learn more about how Ware2Go can help your business find the perfect warehouse solution, reach out to one of our fulfillment experts.
+To receive monthly resources on supply chain and fulfillment strategies from Ware2Go, sign up for our newsletter.

 Warehousing is a necessary step in the supply chain to ensure inventory is prepped and ready to pack and ship when orders come in.
 Some manufacturers offer drop-shipping services, but shipping from a single manufacturing facility increases time in transit and raises final mile delivery costs.